Risk vs Volatility

 Volatility

-Broader uncertainty and downside
+Broader uncertainty and possible downside

 How much prices move around